HandBrake/HandBrake-docs/source/docs/en/latest/advanced/audio-subtitle-defaults.markdown

   - All matching selected languages
     - All the tracks that match the "Chosen Languages".

-- Choose Languages
+- Languages
-  - Move any languages you are interested in into the "Chosen Languages" list in order to have tracks selected based on the track selection behaviour.
+  - Select the languages you wish to encode.
+Note that not all sources will have track languages.
+You may also have to use the "Unknown" option or "Any" options to have tracks added in that case.

 - Auto Passthru
   - HandBrake can pass thru several different audio formats.
 There are separate options the audio encoder dropdown for these.
 When you select "Auto Passthru", it will pass thru any of those supported types.
 You can limit what it will automatically passthru.
 For example, if you only ever want AC3 or DTS passthru, but not any of the other choices, untick the relevant checkboxes.